 One of the biggest problems we face with plastic waste is what to do with all the plastic we’ve already produced.
 That’s where recycled plastics come in.

-Loads of products are now made with recycled plastic, including shoes, bags, cookware and more.
+Loads of products are now made with recycled plastic, including shoes, bags, cookware, furniture and more.

 Recycled plastic’s top attributes